dmccuskey/DMC-Corona-Library/README.md

 * **superClass() and superCall()**

-	Among other object-related methods, `dmc_objects` has `superClass()` to access an object's parent, and `superCall()` allows you to call any method on a super class !
+	Among other object-related methods, `dmc_objects` has `superClass()` to access an object's parent, and `superCall()` allows you to call an overridden method on a super class !

 * **an API similar to Corona display objects**

-	The core Corona API has been added to the pertinent base classes in `dmc_objects`.
+	The core Corona Object API and Corona Physics Body API have been added to the pertinent base classes in `dmc_objects`.
 This allows you to treat your objects as if they were native Corona Display Objects &dagger;.

 * **object printing support**

 	There is flexible, built-in support to print objects during debugging.

-&dagger; You can treat them like Corona objects 99% of the time.
-Don't worry, the other 1% is easy to understand. :)
+&dagger; You can treat them like Corona objects 99.5% of the time.
+Don't worry, the other 0.5% of the time is easy to understand. :)

 **Documentation**